25 January,2021 | Reading Time: 3 minutes

 During the rTMS session, the professional fixes the electromagnetic coils near the forehead.
 Exactly the place where the brain regulates mood.
 The targeted spot of the brain gets the magnetic pulses through the coil.
 It produces the electric current which incites the brain cells to reduce symptoms of depression (spot of the brain is often decided based on the type of illness).

 The primary treatment options for depression is antidepressant medications and psychotherapy.
 In some cases, it may not work for a few people.
 It could be because they are allergic to medications or an inadequate response to the antidepressant.
 Such people would presumably go for rTMS treatment.

-Sometimes undergoing invasive or medications treatments may create a sense of fear in the individual's mind.
-Furthermore, the invasion has a lot of side effects such as anxiety, confusion and delirium.
+Sometimes undergoing invasive or medication treatments may create a sense of fear in the individual's mind.
+Furthermore, the invasion has a lot of side effects such as anxiety, confusion, and delirium.
 Unlike any therapy, rTMS doesn't involve any invasion or medications in the treatment process.

 A recent study conducted by the University Health Clinic at Western Hospital in Toronto, Canada, shows- 1 in 3 patients experiences positive improvements in their symptoms of depression after 20 to 30 sessions.
-If the individual undergoes medications process, the improvements may take a while like weeks or months.
+If the individual undergoes a medication process, the improvements may take a while, like weeks or months.
 In rTMS, the individual seeks improvements in the first week of treatment.

-As forth mentioned, rTMS doesn't follow any invasive or medications process and quick onset, hence it doesn't need any time-period for recovery.
+As forth mentioned, rTMS doesn't follow any invasive or medications process and quick onset, hence it does not need any time-period for recovery.